-Key facts about the world's forestsLearn ten of the key facts and figures about the world’s forests, their importance to the environment, and how they are being destroyed by human activity.
+Key facts about the world's forestsWhat you need to know about the world’s forests, their importance to the environment, and how they are being affected by humans.

-01. The total forest area of the world is just below 4 billion hectares, nearly 30 percent of Earth’s area.
+01. The total forest area of the world is just below 4 billion hectares, covering about 31% of Earth’s land surface.
 Russia contains the largest forested area, followed by Brazil, Canada, and the United States.
 Tropical rainforests cover an area larger than Europe.

 03. Rainforests cover less than 2% of all the land worldwide but produce 40% of the world’s oxygen and house half of life on earth.
 Over 80% of the world’s terrestrial biodiversity is thought to be in rainforests.
 The Amazon is the richest biodiversity hotspot in the world, holding about a quarter of land species.

-08. The biggest causes of deforestation and forest degradation are agricultural expansion, cattle ranching, road and urban infrastructure development, commercial logging, mining, subsistence farming and firewood collection, and use of wood and other biomass as a biofuel.
+09. The biggest causes of deforestation and forest degradation are ranching and agriculture, road and urban infrastructure development, commercial logging, mining, subsistence farming and firewood collection, and use of wood and other biomass as a biofuel.
 Many of these factors are driven by increasing populations.

-Sources: Centre for International Forestry Research, Global Canopy Programme, UN Food and Agriculture Organisation, The World Bank, Intergovernmental Panel on Climate Change, WWF, Eliasch Review, IPCC, World Commission on Forests and Sustainable Development, World Rainforest Movement, The Nature Conservancy, Global Forest Coalition, Biomass Magazine
+Sources: Centre for International Forestry Research, Global Canopy Programme, UN Food and Agriculture Organisation (FAO), The World Bank, WWF, Eliasch Review, IPCC, World Commission on Forests and Sustainable Development, World Rainforest Movement, The Nature Conservancy, Global Forest Coalition, Biomass Magazine